 Wild 2 is a larger 4WD mini-coach and was a 10 seater when we first purchased it.
 We have since retrofitted in the rear six large “armchair” style seats.
 This vehicle can accommodate up to six guests and is very spacious, and is ideal for two or three couples wishing to travel together.

-The rear of both Wild 1 and Wild 2 are fitted with a cabinet which comprises of a slide-out serving tray, refrigerator, drawers that hold mugs, wine glasses, drinking glasses, plates and cutlery.
-Containers for cookies and other equipment are stored in the compartment on the left.
+The rear of our vehicles are fitted with a cabinet which comprises of a slide-out serving tray, refrigerator, drawers that hold mugs, wine glasses, drinking glasses, plates and cutlery.
+Containers for cookies and other equipment are stored in the compartments.

 An additional feature of our vehicles is a long-range HF SSB radio system that is currently being fitted to our vehicles.
 This radio system will give us the ability to contact any telephone in New Zealand.